devstefancho/phantom-depcheck/README.md

 ## Features
 - Detects missing dependencies in `package.json` based on actual usage in the source code.
 - Uses AST (Abstract Syntax Tree) parsing to accurately find `import` and `require` statements.
-- By default, scans the `src`, `pages` directories, but you can specify other directories.
 - Outputs results to the console and logs them to a file.
 ## Installation
 ```bash